hassanakthv/PAIR-MS/README.md

 # isoms
 *Orbitrap IsoR MS data processing library*

-In order to measure the isotopic ratio of each elements (CHNO) in a given sample, you need to convert the .raw files to .mzML file using a converter software such as MSConvertGUI.
+In order to measure the isotopic ratio of each elements (CHNO) in a given sample, you need to convert the .raw files to .mzML file using a converter software such as _MSConvertGUI_.
 In the routine platform the isotopic ratio will be determined in MS/MS scans with HCD 50.
 To convert the file from routine platform one should __add HCD and MS 2__ as filters before converting the .raw to .mzML.

 To have a nice information about the samples and experiment, you should provide a .csv file (Experiment Design) with the name of these columsns in the same order: